Updates

 250 Words15 Marks

-Who certifies a Bill as a Money Bill and what is the significance of this certification?
+Who certifies a Bill as a Money Bill and why is this important?

 The Speaker of the Lok Sabha certifies a Bill as a Money Bill under Article 110.
-This certification restricts the Bill’s passage to the Lok Sabha, limits Rajya Sabha’s role to recommending amendments, and expedites enactment.
+This certification is crucial because it determines the Bill’s legislative procedure, including exclusive introduction in Lok Sabha and restricted powers of Rajya Sabha.

-What are the key economic highlights of the Finance Bill 2026?
+What are the key economic objectives of the Finance Bill 2026?

 Our Courses